khofstadter/CS220-AU-portfolio/index.md

 # Joe Chen
 Hi, this is Joe, I'm from Shanghai China.
+I am really interest in psychoanalysis, so I came to the UK to learn it.

 ## Social media